-Rather than sharing a reel, lots of creative professionals will instead opt for an online portfolio or (even better), a combination of both!
-Not every individual or company can show their best work using a reel, and a portfolio page of a handful of work examples works just great for them.
-Editors, in particular, may benefit from a portfolio over a reel, as specific skills with timing, pacing, and tone are really best shown over a full scene, spot, or short film.
+For example, rather than sharing a reel, many creative professionals will choose to create and share an online portfolio that showcases their best work.
+Editors, in particular, may benefit from a portfolio over a reel because specific skills with timing, pacing, and tone are really best shown over a full scene, spot, or short film.
 Many directors, agencies, and brands also prefer a portfolio to show a wider scope of work.

 Whether you are sharing a reel, portfolio, or both you can easily make a branded presentation page for all of your work using Spotlight.